chengchengcode/ALMA-data-reduction-tips/README.md

     concat(vis=['xxx_cycle2.ms','xxx_cycle3.ms'], concatvis='xxx_cont.ms')

 Now there is only one field in xxx_cont.ms, with all the nRows there.
 Then it is ok to use uvmodelfit.

+## How to get a circle beam?

+Basically, the beam shape is the result of the uv coverage, and the beam is usually not a round curcle.
+Sometimes one may would like to make a circle beam to have a better comparison with the optical images.

+Then